m-guggenmos/megmvpa/README.md

 ## Python tutorial

 ### Preparation
 This tutorial is based on [IPython/Jupyter Notebook](https://jupyter.org/) files, which are linked below.
-The tutorial is also available as a [zip file](https://github.com/m-guggenmos/megmvpa/blob/master/tutorial_python.zip), which includes the notebook files, additional code files and the example dataset used for this tutorial.
+In addition, the tutorial can be downloaded as a [zip file](https://github.com/m-guggenmos/megmvpa/blob/master/tutorial_python.zip), which includes the notebook files, additional code files and the example dataset used for this tutorial.
 To reduce computational costs, the dataset is for one participant only and includes only 9 of 92 experimental conditions.

 Content of the zip file: